ssh88/MockDataRequestable/README.md

 # MockDataRequestable
-Really simple Swift protocol to easily parse mock data files to use in your unit tests - currently only supports JSON.
+Really simple Swift protocol extension to easily parse mock data files to use in your unit tests - currently only supports JSON.

 ### Usage